 - Armenia – 90 days within 180 days

 - Azerbaijan – 2 weeks

 - Malaysia – 15 days

 - Syria – 90 days within 180 days

 - Turkey – 3 months

 - Venezuela – 15 days

 Visa in Advance vs Visa on Arrival: Which one should I get?

-If your country is one of the countries that are eligible for visa on arrival, I would strongly suggest to take that advantage!
-After two times traveling to Iran, I can conclude that a visa on arrival is the easiest way to get to Iran.
-For this type of visa, you do not need to prepare so many documents compared to applying a visa in advance.
+If your country is one of the countries that are eligible for visa on arrival, I would strongly suggest taking that advantage!
+After two times travelling to Iran, I can conclude that a visa on arrival is the easiest way to get to Iran.
+For this type of visa, you do not need to prepare so many documents compared to applying for a visa in advance.
 You also do not need to trouble yourself to visit an Iranian embassy/consulate where you reside.
-Sure, you may need to wait longer in the airport (depending on the number of tourists applying the visa on arrival at the same time), but the hassle and costs of applying a visa in advance outweighs the benefits of getting a visa on arrival.
+Sure, you may need to wait longer in the airport (depending on the number of tourists applying for the visa on arrival at the same time), but the hassle and costs of applying for a visa in advance outweigh the benefits of getting a visa on arrival.
 So don't complicate yourself and take advantage of that visa on arrival 🙂 .
 Read more on the visa on arrival in the section below.

-The visa on arrival option may not be suitable for you, if either one of these apply:
+The visa on arrival option may not be suitable for you if either one of these applies: